dr-m/atomic_sync/README.md

 The program `test_native_mutex` demonstrates how a user-defined `mutex_storage` (based on POSIX `pthread_mutex_t` or Microsoft Windows `SRWLOCK`) can be used with `atomic_mutex`.
-That program may report bogus ThreadSanitizer data race warnings when built for GNU/Linux, presumably because the built-in instrumentation for `pthread_mutex_t` interferes with the additional instrumentation in `atomic_mutex`.
+That program would report bogus ThreadSanitizer data race warnings when built with GCC 12 or later for GNU/Linux, presumably because the built-in instrumentation for `pthread_mutex_t` interferes with the additional instrumentation in `atomic_mutex`.